I'm going to get off of their stupid debate tonight, stupid YouTube debate.

 They just want to write a television show that has surprise after surprise after surprise in it.

-And they studiously avoid trying to attach elements of the show to actual real life political events because they start filming next month, and the first episode's not going to run till January, and they don't know what's going to be happening in real life politics in January.
+And they studiously avoid trying to attach elements of the show to actual real-life political events because they start filming next month and the first episode's not going to run until January.

 They've got two choices at 24, I think.

-They can they can start to recycle the same old things that worked in seasons one through four or one through five, or they can try to go in a whole new different direction.
+They can start to recycle the same old things that worked in seasons one through four or one through five, or they can try to go in a whole new different direction.

-Uh but that's the choice they they face, because last season was a ratings disappointment uh for the last half of the show.
+But that's the choice they face because last season was a ratings disappointment for the last half of the show.

-So that's and I'm sure they're thinking shaking things up.
+So that's, I'm sure they're shaking things up.

-Why why would this make news, by the way?
+Why would this make news, by the way?

 Because people are going to correlate it to the real presidential campaign.